rabbitmq/rabbitmq-oauth2-tutorial/README.md

   - [AMQP access](#AMQP-access)
   - [AMQP access via Spring and Spring Cloud Services using OAuth Client Credentials grant type](#amqp-access-via-spring-and-spring-cloud-services-using-oauth-client-credentials-grant-type)

-**Tasks to do**
-- Leverage [token_end_point](https://docs.cloudfoundry.org/api/uaa/version/4.6.0/index.html#token-key-s) to automatically download the signing key when RabbitMQ starts up.
-  Why?
-Because if authorization server rotates the signing key, we only need to restart RabbitMQ.
-Could we change the signing key in RabbitMQ live, i.e. without restarting it?

 ## Prerequisites to use this repository